WeixunDeng/weixundeng.github.io/_pages/about.md

 ======
 I am a Ph.D. student in the Department of Mathematics at Texas A&M University advised by Professor <a href="https://people.tamu.edu/~rojas/" target="_blank">J. Maurice Rojas</a>.

-My research interests are Mathematics of Real Algebraic Geometry, Algorithmic Algebraic Geometry, Tropical Geometry, Complexity Theory and in particular their intersections.
+My research interests are Mathematics of Real Algebraic Geometry, Computational Algebraic Geometry, Tropical Geometry, Complexity Theory and in particular their intersections.

 You can find my completed CV <a href="/files/CV(New).pdf" target="_blank">here</a>.